 Dmitrii Dorogov is a doctoral candidate at the Department of Gender Studies, CEU.
 He received his master's in philosophical anthropology from the National Research University Higher School of Economics (Moscow, Russia).

-Dmitrii's research interests include post-foundational political theory, governmentality studies, discourse theory, mad studies, and psychopolitics.
+Dmitrii's research interests include post-foundational political theory, governmentality studies, discourse theory, cultural studies of psychiatry, and mad studies.

 In the academic year 2018/2019, Dmitrii served as a Visiting Lecturer at Al-Quds Bard College of Arts and Sciences, Palestine.
 He designed and taught courses in the history of philosophy, nationalism, and media studies.